rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% header_with_anchor "Tips to learn React" "learn-react" %}}

-The section gives helpful advice to get you started in React.
+This section gives helpful advice to get you started in React.
 It should give a couple of answers to common questions such as: What are the requirements to learn React?
 What's the best starter project in React?
 And do I need to know about JavaScript ES6?
 You will find all the answers about those questions in the following section.

 {{% chapter_header "Choosing a React Boilerplate Project" "react-boilerplate-project" %}}

-You are about to learn React?
+So you are about to learn React?
 There are plenty of boilerplate projects out there to get you started with your first React application.
 A boilerplate project comes with its own opinionated tooling (Webpack, Babel, ...) and initial scaffold of the application with folders and files.
 You clone the repository from GitHub and run `npm install && npm start` on the command line to install and start the project.
 However, a custom boilerplate project adds a barrier to learn React itself.
 It is opinionated and thus every boilerplate project out there is different.
 So it became difficult to synchronize the learning experience of all React newcomers by just focusing on learning React instead of focusing on the different and opinionated tooling around it.

 So as a newcomer to React, you will not only have to deal with React but also with the tooling.
 Therefore my general advice for React newcomers is to avoid all the previously mentioned "custom" React boilerplate projects out there.
 It is already tough to learn React itself.
 So why should you bother with the tooling in the beginning?
 Especially when someone else has set up the tooling for you, it gets tough to make your own adjustments to it.
 Instead, it can kill your momentum when it comes to learn React in the first place.
 But which boilerplate project should you use to learn React then?

 The {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} boilerplate project is the preferred way to bootstrap a new project in the React community.
 It is the official setup recommended by Facebook for React and it is a zero-configuration setup where all the tooling is hidden for you.
 You get a foundation to start your React application in a comfortable environment with the ability to just focus on learning React.
 A lot of people are using it nowadays to learn React.
 It gives this synchronization, where the tooling is shielded away for React learners, and they can focus together on just learning React.

 After a while, once you have learned the basic and advanced subjects in React (which takes a while, believe me), you may want to dig deeper and setup your own project without create-react-app.
 Then it is about time to get to know the tools around it.
 Eventually you will miss and install the tools in your own project that you have used in create-react-app.
 When you [setup your own project from scratch](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/), you get to know how the underlying things work together.
-It will maybe lead to your very own boilerplate project that you can reuse or others might reuse as well.
-That's how most of the custom boilerplate projects for React where created in the first place (e.g. {{% a_blank "React Boilerplate" "https://github.com/react-boilerplate/react-boilerplate" %}} by Max Stoiber).
-You can use boilerplate projects from other developers as blueprint to experiment for yourself.
+Maybe it will lead to your very own boilerplate project that you can reuse or others might reuse as well.
+That's how most of the custom boilerplate projects for React were created in the first place (e.g. {{% a_blank "React Boilerplate" "https://github.com/react-boilerplate/react-boilerplate" %}} by Max Stoiber).
+You can use boilerplate projects from other developers as a blueprint to experiment for yourself.
 You can experiment with the tools in those projects, get to know which problem they might solve for you and use them yourself for your own (boilerplate) project.

-Here again those tips in a nutshell:
+Here are those tips again in a nutshell:

 * avoid custom boilerplate projects
 * instead use {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} to focus on learning React